Tourism Makes History at COP29 as 50 Countries Back Climate Action Declaration for Sector

 Both UN Tourism Secretary–General, Mr Zurab Pololikashvili, and UNEP Executive Director, Ms Inger Andersen, underlined the need for a science-based approach, referring to advanced new research to be further adapted from the University of Queensland (an Affiliate Member of UN Tourism) indicating that tourism represents 8.8% of global emissions (including direct and indirect emissions).

 Addressing delegates, Secretary-General Zurab Pololikashvili said: “For the first time, the Action Agenda of the UN Climate Change Conference of the Parties has included tourism.
-The First Ministerial Meeting on Enhanced Climate Action in Tourism marks a turning point, when ambition meets action, and vision transforms into commitment.
+The First Ministerial Meeting on Enhanced Climate Action in Tourism marks a turning point when ambition meets action, and vision transforms into commitment.
 At COP29, the global tourism sector made clear its commitment to positive transformation for a better future for our planet.”

 The Ministerial welcomed ten Ministers of Tourism (United Arab Emirates, Brazil, Belarus, Costa Rica, Czech Republic, Iran, Kazakhstan, Maldives, Montenegro, North Macedonia), two Ministers of Environment (Costa Rica and Maldives) and four Deputy Ministers (Saudi Arabia, Tanzania, Uzbekistan).
 Secretaries of State from Moldova, Portugal, Zambia and Zimbabwe were also present.
 The Caribbean Tourism Organization and the Pacific Tourism Organization delivered statements on behalf of their members.
 The World Travel and Tourism Council and the World Sustainable Hospitality Alliance also took the floor.